MatrixAINetwork/MATRIX_Diary/Digests/JULY/13th/README.md

 You will get 0,1 EXM for 1 ETH on your balance every snapshot step.
 You will get 1 EXM for 1 ETH in the end.

+### Reward program

+Update for airdrop program

+We announced series of airdrops to the most interesting projects based on Ethereum blockchain.
+We heard many questions about our selection criteries.

+So, everybody who has blockchain based project on Ethereum may send us info.

+Airdrop fund is now open for every good project!

+We are starting our rewarding campaign for ERC-20 project's communities.
+We selected 2 candidates for our rewarding airdrop.

+1. IDEX project
+2.
+IDEX is decentralized exchange service for ERC-20 ecosystem provided by Aurora DAO.

+1.000.000 EXM airdrop.
+For every IDX on your balance you'll get 500 EXM reward.

+2. SONM project
+3.
+Sonm is decentralized fog computing service.
+Tomorrow it launching mainnet.

+7.200.000 EXM airdrop.
+For every SNM on your balance you'll get ~0.05 EXM

+It's only start...